 The most common tax breaks involve savings on the installation of solar panels, wall insulation, and AC units.

-You do need to keep in mind that the qualification requirements vary heavily between locations.
-Some tax credits may only apply to commercial buildings.
+You need to remember that the qualification requirements vary heavily between locations.
+For example, some tax credits may only apply to commercial buildings.

-Check with your state or municipality to find out more about the different programs available.
+Check with your state or municipality to learn more about the different programs available.

 How Do You Claim Tax Breaks?

-If you file your taxes online it’s easy to claim Federal tax credits and tax deductions.
-If you’re claiming these deductions, you’ll need to itemize, which also prevents you from claiming the standard deduction.
-Make sure you calculate whether it’s worth itemizing as the standard deduction is worth more than $12,000.
+If you file your taxes online, it’s easy to claim Federal tax credits and tax deductions.
+However, if you’re claiming these deductions, you’ll need to itemize, which also prevents you from claiming the standard deduction.